-Questionnaires and interviews of small and medium entrepreneurs currently is taking place at all partner countries in Baltic Sea Region, with aim to find out needs, barriers, potential for cooperation and interests in the context of internationalization, innovation and smart specialization.
-Based on results of the research, bottom-up solutions will be made for business support by developing a functioning and sustainable transnational innovation brokerage system (TIBS).
+Questionnaires and interviews of small and medium entrepreneurs currently is taking place in all partner countries in Baltic Sea Region, with aim to identify needs, barriers and potential for cooperation and interests in the context of internationalisation, innovation and smart specialisation.
+Based on results of the research, bottom-up solutions will be made for business support by developing a functioning and sustainable Transnational Innovation Brokerage System (TIBS).

-The questionnaire and interview process take place during July in all GoSmart partner regions.
+The questionnaire and interview process takes place during July in all GoSmart partner regions.
 Results of the study will be summarized and announced already on August.
-This will allow researchers to understand what the current situation is, what problems entrepreneurs face and what kind of support expects.
+This will allow researchers to understand what the current situation is, what problems entrepreneurs face and what kind of support they expect.

 Project “Strengthening smart specialisation by fostering transnational cooperation (GoSmart BSR)” is implemented with the support from the European Regional Development Fund Baltic Sea Region Programme 2014-2020.
 From October 2017 to September 2020 project unites 8 partners from 7 countries, and it aims to increase capacity of innovation actors to apply smart specialisation approach.